janegilring/posts/lukeorellana/terraform-aws-1/README.md

 ![init](images/init.png)

 This process runs several tasks to prepare Terraform to run properly in that directory.
 A `.terraform` directory is created, and the providers specified in the configuration file are downloaded:

 ![init](images/tffolder.png)

 Also note, `terraform init` must be run as the first step in deploying a Terraform configuration file.
 Otherwise, an error message will be displayed.

 > **Terraform History Lesson:** Back in the day, all Terraform providers used to be included within the Terraform binary.
 This made updates to Terraform slower and riskier because the providers were tightly coupled with Terraform itself.
 Any update to the providers or Terraform would potentially break other features.
 HashiCorp decided to separate providers from the Terraform binary, which is why the provider must be download over the internet like a software package.

-The provider has been downloaded and the directory has been initialized.
+The provider has been downloaded and the Terraform configuration directory has been initialized.
 The next step is to create an execution plan to verify the Terraform code's potential outcome.

 # Step 3 - Plan